 Give your vacation a dose of the wild side by enjoying adventure sports like mountain climbing, rock climbing and other activities that are offered in and around Barkot.

-By Air.
-The nearest airport to Barkot is Jolly Grant Airport.
+The nearest airport to Barkot is Jolly Grant Airport, Dehradun.
 The airport regulates the arrival and departure of flights from and to all major cities of the country run by major airlines such as Vistara, SpiceJet, IndiGo, AirIndia, and more.
 After reaching the airport, you can get on a bus or hire a taxi service to reach Barkot Hill Station.